aws-samples/eks-workshop-developers/website/docs/introduction/java/workshop-setup.md

 ## 1. Deploying AWS CloudFormation template for Cloud9 instance and the workshop infrastructure

-Go to [AWS CloudShell](https://console.aws.amazon.com/cloudshell/home#/) or navigate to AWS CloudShell in the AWS console.
+Go to the [AWS CloudShell](https://console.aws.amazon.com/cloudshell/home#/) console directly, or navigate to AWS CloudShell in the AWS console.

 :::info
 If using the link above make sure the AWS console has opened in the region that you wish to run the labs in.